David612657/hello-world/README.md

 # hello-world
 Just the tutorial
-My name is David Mekhaeil, I'm a sohpmore in college, and I'm nineteen.
+My name is David Mekhaeil, I'm a junior in college, and I'm twenty.